 07 Sep Score a Seasonal Rental in Breckenridge

 Summer may not “technically” be over, but we’ve been ready to swap our sandals for snow boots for a solid month.
-Don’t get us wrong, we love everything about the off-season in Breckenridge (like snagging a dinner reservation at a reasonable hour).
+Don’t get us wrong, we love everything about the off-season in Breckenridge (like snagging a dinner reservation at a reasonable hour at one of our favorite restaurants Ember or Relish).
 However, everyone knows that Summit County really shines when it’s dusted in fresh powder.
 With fall and winter right around the corner, now is the perfect time to think about snatching up a seasonal rental in Breckenridge.

 If you fantasize about skipping Sunday traffic and renting a cozy mountain house during ski season, here are a few tips for making that dream a reality: